UNICAT 2.4 SAIL

 Unicat 2.4 Sail uses the same inverted vee hull as the original Unicat.
 The inverted vee is much more stable than conventional dinghies which translates to a stable and safe tender and a forgiving sailboat.
 The high freeboard also ensures a dry ride in most conditions.

-The Unicat 2.4 Sail is rigged with a modernized chinese junk style rig.
+The Unicat 2.4 Sail is rigged with a balanced lug rig.
 The rig is designed with simplicity in mind, spreading loads and balancing the sail.
 The light loads and balanced sail minimize the use of blocks, cleats and other expensive hardware.

 Construction is 4mm Meranti plywood or similar.
 Stitch and tape construction is quick and easy, and produces a boat which is lightweight and strong.
 Optional full size cutting templates save you hours of measuring work, and can be cut out and stuck to the plywood using removable spray adhesive.